 Several other tents caught our attention for the added features that they included.
 Both are alternatives offer something extra that we don’t see as often in other products.
 That may make them more of a niche product.
 These extras offer a different camping experience that makes each one worth a look.

-- FASTEST TENT SET-UP: Buying the tent will take you longer than setting it up will; Roll it out, lock your poles, pull the draw string--done; high-end camping equipment; Size 82x39x32 inches (208x99x81 cm); Pack weight 5 pounds (2.2 kg)
+- FASTEST TENT SET-UP: Buying the tent will take you longer than setting it up will; Roll it out, lock your poles, pull the draw string--done; high-end camping equipment; Size 82x39x32 inches (208x99x81 cm)

-- STAND ALONE OR COT-TOP TENT: One man quick tent can be set up on the ground or on almost any oversized cot; Look for the cot of the same name--the whole Outfitter XXL line up is a superior one man set up
+- STAND ALONE OR TENT COT: One man quick tent can be set up on the ground or on almost any oversized cot; Look for the cot of the same name--the whole Outfitter XXL line up is a superior one man set up

-- HIGH-QUALITY CONSTRUCTION: Built for rugged conditions--taffeta and micro mesh inner tent and taffeta rainfly included; Quick release buckles; Durable, water-resistant tent floor goes against the ground or cot surface
+- HIGH-QUALITY CONSTRUCTION: Built for rugged conditions--taffeta and micro mesh inner tent, taffeta rainfly included; Quick release buckles; Durable, water-resistant tent floor goes against the ground or cot surface

 - Quick instant setup with attached poles